Characters of the Silent Hill series: Alessa Gillespie

-In the Silent Hill film, Alessa is then split into three: her pure self, who is reincarnated into a baby that the da Silvas adopted as Sharon; her dark self; and her original body.
+In the Silent Hill film, Alessa is then split into three: her pure self, who is reincarnated into a baby that the da Silvas adopted as Sharon; her dark self, who is an incarnation of the Order's God merged with Alessa's anger; and her original body.
 Alessa's dark self merges into Rose so she can then exterminate Christabella's cult.
 Afterwards, the three selves recombine in Sharon's body.
-The sequel retcons this as Alessa's dark self roams free, who manages to later combine with Heather.
+The sequel retcons this as Alessa's dark self roams free, who manages to later merge with Heather.

 Alessa is voiced by Sandra Wane in the original game and Jennifer Woodward in Origins.
+In the film, she is portrayed by Jodelle Ferland.